About Elisa Cook

 After months of research and coupled with the help of a fantastic builder, I went off-piste and designed and sourced the kitchen myself.
 The result was pretty good for a novice.
 Soon after that, my Uncle, a friend of mine and then a friend of a friend asked me to do the same for them and so it went on from there.
 After I had designed four kitchens for family and friends and had actually started to comfort eat to fill the void between designing kitchen projects, I knew that it was time to turn my unusual addiction into my own business.

-Several years later and with design courses completed, professional software in place, some great relationships with builders and suppliers established and over 40 beautiful kitchens designed and supplied, I can confidently call myself an independent kitchen designer.
+Several years later and with design courses completed, professional software in place, some great relationships with builders and suppliers established and over 100 beautiful kitchens designed, I can confidently call myself an independent kitchen designer.